By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the three critical steps in creating healing self-statements.
+-Name three critical steps in creating self-statements.

--Name three major physiological aspects of grief.
+-Name three physiological aspects of trauma and grief.

--Name three positive sides of grief.
+-Name three positive aspects of grief.

 -Explain what debriefing method conducted in groups gained currency during WWII and includes questions such as "What were the first thoughts that raced through your mind at the time of the crisis."